jonasjancarik/old-prague-photos/README.md

 ## Usage

 1. `collect.py` - scrapes data from http://katalog.ahmp.cz/pragapublica
-2. `filter.py` - categorises the records according whether they have the house number and where in the record or not
+2. `process.py` - first processesing of the data, drops all the records that don't have at least one key named "rejstříkové záznamy"."místo"
-3. `geolocate.py` - geolocates the records with house number
+3. `filter.py` - categorises the records according whether they have the house number and where in the record or not
-4. `export.py` - exports the data to CSV
+4. `geolocate.py` - geolocates the records with house number

-`process.py` is for debugging only
+5. `export.py` - exports the data to CSV

 ## Status